boundtotheearth/tp/docs/UserGuide.md

 Shows a message explaning how to access the help page.

 ![help message](images/helpMessage.png)
-Figure X: The help window
+Figure 5.9A: The help window

 Format: `help`